-Being able to manage cash flow basics goes a long way to keeping your business afloat.
-You may have used all your working capital and have reached a point where you can’t pay your suppliers, buy any essentials or even be unable to pay wages.
+Learn how to manage cash flow basics an being able to do it goes a long way to keeping your business afloat.
+You may have used all your working capital and have reached a point where you can't pay your suppliers, buy any essentials or even be unable to pay wages.

 A time delay between when your customers pay you and when you have to pay your suppliers could be the main problem.
 Your suppliers need payment within 30 days or they put a stop on your account, but your customers are taking longer to send the money they owe you.

 Learning the fundamentals of how to manage cash flow properly is usually the solution.

 You need to work out how you can delay payment to vendors as long as you can, while at the same time getting your customers to pay you on time.

 According to Investopedia, cash flow is “the net amount of cash and cash-equivalents being transferred into and out of a business”.

 Businesses normally track their cash flow on a weekly, monthly or quarterly basis.
 There are fundamentally only two types of cash flows:

 Positive: Where the amount of money coming into your business from sales, accounts receivable, etc. is greater than the amount going out.

 Negative: When the amount of money going out of the business is greater than the money coming in.
 This usually means trouble, but there are ways to turn a negative into a positive.
 Cutting down on your expenses is one quick way to improve the cash flow, but this is not always possible, especially if you are just starting the business.